6 Super Simple House Training Tips You Need to Know

 And if you’re just hanging out in the house, it’s still a good idea to limit the space they have access to.

 We used baby gates with Toby to block off areas of the house, and it worked wonders.
 The best part is they are super simple to put up and take down, allowing you to create smaller spaces anytime you need.

 4. Clean up accidents quickly

-When your dog takes a whiz in the house, be sure to clean it up right away with a cleaning solution that gets rid of the scent.
+When your dog goes poop or potty in the house, be sure to clean it up right away with a cleaning solution that gets rid of the scent.
 If a dog smells an old mess, they’ll think of that as a bathroom spot, and you certainly don’t want that.

 5. Reward good behavior

 Dogs learn best from positive reinforcement training, so if your pup goes to the bathroom outside in the right spot, give them a treat!
 They’ll soon understand that going to the bathroom outside is a good thing.